muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 or killed.
 Attacks toward other "non-Turks" also increased.
 Opression led to rebellion, which caused Kurds to see themselves more and more distinct.
-Now, sadly, even some Kurds want Turks to be Turks - because it reinforces their seperatist wishes, their being a seperate Kurd.
+Now, sadly, even some Kurds want Turks to be Turks - because it reinforces their seperatist wishes, them being a seperate Kurd.

 - Same dynamic worked with Greeks - surely a people of Christian denomination, but in cultural matters, especially in Anatolia, that